Are you paying attention?

 5. Listen actively

 Ask questions, paraphrase, explore ideas – but do it gently.
-Don’t critique, criticise or push your own ideas.
+Don’t critique, criticise or push your ideas.

 Think about your team – are you giving them your best intellectual and emotional attention?